4 Easy Ways to Propagate Lavender Plants – A Step By Step Guide

 how to propagate lavender

-Step 4: Fill a small container with a mix of half vermiculite or perlite and half peat moss.
+Step 4: Fill a small container with half vermiculite or perlite and half peat moss.

-Step 5: Dip the stripped tip of the cutting in the rooting hormone.
+Step 5: Dip the stripped tip of the cutting in rooting hormone powder.

 Step 6: Stick the lower end of the cutting about 2 inches into the soil and make sure the cutting stands up straight.